skycoin/User-Manuals/Testing Your Seed.md

 <Optional picture may be to explain the random sequence by reusing the last image and screenshot along with the next message displayed by the Skywallet to enter another word in another position and its simultaneous Desktop Wallet screenshot>

-Along with asking you to enter the words of the Seed at a particular position, **the Skywallet may ask you to enter a random word which is not part of the Seed.**
+Along with asking you to enter the words of the Seed at a particular position, **the Skywallet may ask you to enter random words which are not part of the Seed.**

 **Both the random words and the random sequence are a security measure to ensure that a potential attacker who might have access to your computer does get neither the full seed nor the right sequence.**